Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab4/README.md

 11. Select the components in the output path and create a subsystem named Gain Control.
 <img src="Images/Step1/Step11.png">

-12. Finally, select the Gateway In instance **POWER_SCALE** and **Constant** to create a new subsystem called CTRL.
+12. Finally, select the Gateway In instance **POWER_SCALE** to create a new subsystem called CTRL.
 The final grouped design is shown in the following figure.

 13. When this design is complete, the logic within each subsystem will execute at different clock frequencies.
 The clock domains might not be synchronous with each other.
 There is presently nothing to prevent incorrect data being sampled between one subsystem and another subsystem.
 <br><br>In the next step you will create asynchronous channels between the different domains to ensure data will asynchronously and safely cross between the different clock domains when the design is implemented in hardware.